 - Also, see the article published April 13, 2020 on the new CS modifier

-In 2017, the American Medical Association added a new modifier, symbol and Appendix to CPT®
+The American Medical Association added this modifier and symbol in 2017, along with and Appendix P to CPT®

 In the CPT book, there is a star next to codes that CPT believes can be reported via telemedicine, and these are listed in Appendix P. Of course, government payers and commercial insurers have their own coverage rules.